hewner/csse290-git/Homework/Plumbing1/README.md

 but something like cygwin that simlates unix on windows should probably work fine as well.

-You are responsible for memorizing the meaning/use of the folowing commands:
+You are responsible for memorizing the meaning/use of the following commands:

     git hash-object -w --stdin
     git cat-file -p